prakashvishal93/Backend-Development/Node/Client-Server-Architecture/readme.md

    - Every real life entity is expected to be represented as a `Resource`. ---> Eg - Movie in BookMyShow is the resource.
      Rest heavily rely on the term `resource` that is real life entity.
 Everything that we do in `REST` is going to be wrt Real life entity.
    - Everytime with a RESTFUL API request has to send `type/methods` of the Request.

+   - In REST convention, apart from URL, data/messages are sent in JSON.

      **HTTP Request METHODS** (https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods)
      `Difference are in terms of REST Convention`